7 Surprising Insights From Customer Satisfaction Surveys

 If you only look at customer satisfaction survey responses one at a time, you might be missing out on insightful trends.
 For example, if the same customer has sent in four negative surveys in the last two weeks – it’s time to pay closer attention to their needs.
 That customer is clearly consistently unhappy.

-Identify the customers that are consistently unhappy by looking for customers with more than one negative CSAT response in a time period.
+Identify the customers who are consistently unhappy by looking for customers with more than one negative CSAT response in a time period.
 Getting them connected to a customer success team, or a supervisor could help prevent them from churning or canceling.

 7. Employee Performance management